jasperges/pose-thumbnails/README.md

 ## Issues, bugs and suggestions

 If you experience an issue or a bug with the addon or have ideas for improvements, please create an issue here on Github.

-## Roadmap

-Some things I would like to add:

-- Make it simple to quickly generate thumbnails.
-What I have in mind at the moment is that you have to place a camera, choose the destination directory and it will render out all the thumbnails for the poses.
-Probably you can also add stamps to the thumbnails.
-- Pack the images into the Blend file (I'm not sure about this one yet).